 If you wish to do so, you must follow the USCIS instructions on how to file a fee waiver.

 To pay the fee, petitioners residing outside the US should contact the respective US embassy.
-They can also check the USCIS website.
+You can also check the USCIS website.
 Those within the US have several options for paying this fee:

 - By mail with check, money order or card.

 - In person at a local USCIS office by check.